Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Business-oriented risk assessment

-• Implement quick wins (often: MFA everywhere, check backup concept, define emergency contacts)
+• Implement quick wins (often: MFA everywhere, review the backup concept, define emergency contacts)

 Month 3: Stabilizing